Khosla Family Professor

 School Teacher, Sault Ste.
 Marie Board of Education, 1973-1984

-Directing the Public Knowledge Project at Stanford University, University of British Columbia and Simon Fraser University.
+Directing the Public Knowledge Project at Stanford University and Simon Fraser University.

-Development of open source software: Open Journal Systems (V 2.2) and Open Conference Systems (V 2.0), and Open Monograph Press.
+Development of open source software: Open Journal Systems (V 3.0) and Open Conference Systems (V 2.0), and Open Monograph Press (3.0).

-In partnership with INASP for development of Asian Journals Online system, and with SciELO and Redalyc in supporting online scholarly publishing initiatives in Latin America.
+In partnership with SciELO and Redalyc in supporting online scholarly publishing initiatives in Latin America.